MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/external-selecteditemid.md

-A propriedade **selecteditemid** recupera o identificador do item de mídia selecionado no momento no Windows Media Player.
+A propriedade **selecteditemid** recupera o identificador do item de mídia selecionado no momento em Windows Media Player.

 ## <a name="syntax"></a>Syntax